sklivvz/cthulhu/docs/API.md

+# JavaScript API

+A series of JavaScript classes are available to call Redis.
+Documentation to follow.

 # Redis API

+There is also a lower level API.
+This will be subject to change until further notice.

-In version 0.1 I will be exposing the following `RedisModule` API in the global javascript object.
+The following `RedisModule` API in are exposed the global javascript object.
 The checked boxes mark what is implemented.

  * [x] redisMilliseconds()
  * [x] redisGetClientId()